 16. More than 20,000 WordPress vulnerabilities have been detected over the past 7 years

 The number of new vulnerabilities has been increasing steadily since WPScan first started tracking in 2014.
-More than 4,000 new vulnerabilities were discovered in 2020, more than in any other year.
+More than 4,000 new vulnerabilities were discovered in 2020, and in 2021, we’ve already seen an additional 4,400.

-Watchguard’s Internet Security Report – Q2 2020 tells us that in April–June 2020, it observed more than 10 million zero-day malware detections, accounting for more than two-thirds of all threats.
+WatchGuard’s Internet Security Report – Q4 2020 tells us that in October–December 2020, zero-day malware accounted for almost two-thirds of all threats.
+This was up 11 points over the previous quarter.

-18. Microsoft saw a surge in vulnerabilities in H1 2020
+18. Microsoft saw a surge in vulnerabilities in 2020

-According to RiskBased Security’s Mid-Year Report, Microsoft saw a huge increase in the number of detected vulnerabilities with an increase of 150 percent in H1 2020 compared to the previous year.
-With 762 vulnerabilities by June 2020, it topped the list of the top 10 vendors in terms of the number of vulnerability disclosures.
-It was previously in ninth place on this list.
-Windows 10 is the product with the most vulnerabilities (478).
+According to RiskBased Security’s 2020 Year End Report, Microsoft saw a huge increase in the number of detected vulnerabilities with the figure rising by 67 percent in 2020 compared to the previous year.
+With 1,566 vulnerabilities, it topped the list of the top 10 vendors in terms of the number of vulnerability disclosures.

 19. Over 75 percent of applications have at least one flaw